-The Department will notify applicants of their Registration outcome on or before 27 July 2018.
+The department will notify applicants of their registration outcome on or before 8 November 2018.

-If an applicant is successful through the registration, they will be able to participate in this and any future RFTs so long as they remain registered.
+If an applicant is successfully registered, they will be able to participate in this and any future RFTs as long as they remain registered.

-In order to participate in the RFT, successful applicants will need to pre-register with AusTender, the Australian Government’s AusTender website: https://www.tenders.gov.au/.
+In order to participate in the RFT, successful applicants will need to pre-register with AusTender, the Australian Government’s AusTender website.

 Request for tender (RFT)